Johnny Sylvester: Later life

 Sylvester graduated from Princeton University in 1937 and later served in the United States Navy during World War II, where he reached the rank of lieutenant.
-He was the president of the Long Island City, Queens-based company Amscomatic Inc., which manufactured packing machinery.
+He was the president of the Long Island City, Queens-based company Amscomatic Inc., which manufactured packaging machinery.

 A resident of Garden City, New York, Sylvester died at age 74 at Winthrop-University Hospital in Mineola, New York on January 8, 1990.

-He was survived by a son, two granddaughters and a grandson.
+The documentary film I'll Knock a Homer for You: The Timeless Story of Johnny Sylvester and Babe Ruth, made by Johnny’s nephew, Andrew Lilley, explores the story of Johnny and Babe in further detail and was recognized in 2013 by the Garden State Film Festival.